-The key functions carry out their duties in an objective, fair and independent manner.
-They shall be free from any influence that could impair the exercise of their mission.
+The key function holders carry out their duties in an objective, fair and independent manner.
+They shall be free from any influence that could impair the performance of their duties.

-They operate under the ultimate responsibility of the Managing Director, through their management lines.
+They operate under the ultimate responsibility of the CEO, through their management lines.

 Each of the key function holders designated for SGLRI have a sufficiently high rank in the organization and is in a position to conduct his/her activities in an independent manner.
-The standing and the authority of the key function holders in the main management governing bodies of relevance in their role allow them to execute their mission with the required level of independence set forth by the Solvency II directive.
-In addition, the key function holders have regular interactions with Board members and with the persons effectively running the company.
+The standing and the authority of the key function holders in the main management governing bodies that are relevant with respect to their role allow them to execute their tasks with the level of independence required set forth by the Solvency II regulations.
+In addition, the key function holders interact with the Board members and with the persons effectively running SGLRI on a regular basis.